 Savor creative pizzas, coffees, and beers inside or out at The Thirsty Goat.
 Photo: j2 Photographs

 The outskirts of Clarksville offer plenty of lip-smacking goodness to send you on your way.
 Craft beer lovers and coffee drinkers come together to find satisfaction at the Thirsty Goat.
 No matter if you like your drinks spiked, caffeine-charged, or just pleasantly bubbly, there’s a handcrafted beverage waiting for you.
 While you’re there, be sure to order a pizza to accompany the perfect sip.
 Grab the Oh You Fancy with fresh mozz, sundried tomato, crushed red pepper, and fresh basil.

 Meanwhile, BBQ fans can duke it out over who has the best with places like South of the River BBQ, Shiloh Bar-B-Que, and Excel BBQ.
 If you need your soul food, Sweet P’s is the place you need to be.
 They serve up a HUGE breakfast every weekend featuring generous helpings of hearty, homestyle food.
 Just one forkful of their peach cobbler and you’ll never be the same again.

 The fun doesn’t stop in charming downtown Clarksville—as you can see, you’ll discover memorable moments all around our more pastoral points as well!
-For more awesome action in and around Clarksville, check out explore what else awaits you here.
+For more awesome activities in and around Clarksville, explore what else awaits you here.

 Header Photo: H&S Farms by j2 Photographs.